Ops Command Center v3.2.1

 Layer 1: Decision Decomposition

 Start by cataloging every decision point in your process.
-A job description isn’t one task.
-It’s 100+ micro-decisions:
+A job description isn’t one task — it’s 100+ micro-decisions.
+What tone?
+How structured?
+What depth on requirements?
+What behavioral traits to emphasize?
+What brand voice?

 Most of these decisions are invisible until you decompose them.
 Experts make them unconsciously.
 AI makes them randomly unless you compile them into architecture.

 👉 Tip: Record yourself doing the task while speaking your decisions aloud.
-The gaps between actions reveal hidden decision points.
+The gaps between actions reveal hidden decision points that your prompts are currently missing.

 Layer 2: Expertise Codification

-Culture Index “Steady Processor” Profilemethodical, patient, precise, calm, consistent, thorough, reliable
+Culture Index “Steady Processor” Profile becomes: methodical, patient, precise, calm, consistent, thorough, reliable

-PI “Analyzer” Patterndata-driven, objective, systematic, logical, risk-aware, detail-oriented
+PI “Analyzer” Pattern becomes: data-driven, objective, systematic, logical, risk-aware, detail-oriented

 These aren’t prompts.
 They’re compiled expertise.
 Deterministic mappings that eliminate variability.
-When the system encounters a Steady Processor, it doesn’t guess at appropriate language.
-It looks up the compiled pattern.
+When the system encounters a Steady Processor, it doesn’t guess — it looks up the compiled pattern.

 The job description that took 3 hours now takes 15 minutes because you’ve precompiled 90% of the decisions.